jenkinsci/codedx-plugin/README.md

 ```

-and then install using the Jenkins web interface.
+Too install the package, use the Jenkins web interface.